-Senior debt(2) Rating: A2
+Bail-in senior debt (2) Rating: A2

-The A rating category is the third highest of nine categories and includes obligations judged to be upper medium grade and subject to low credit risk.
+The A rating category is the third highest of nine categories and includes obligations judged to be upper medium n grade and subject to low credit risk.

-Subordinated indebtedness Rating: Baa1 Subordinated indebtedness - NVCC Rating: Baa1 Limited recourse capital notes - NVCC Rating: Baa3
+Subordinated indebtedness Rating: Baa1

-The Baa rating category is the fourth highest of nine categories on the long-term rating scale and includes obligations judged to be medium grade and subject to moderate credit risk and as such may possess certain speculative characteristics.
+Suborumateu muebteuness Rating.
+Daa i Subordinated indebtedness - NVCC Rating: Baa1 Limited recourse capital notes - NVCC Rating: Baa3 Preferred shares - NVCC Rating: Baa3 The Baa rating category is the fourth highest of nine categories on the long-term rating scale and includes obligations judged to be med lium grade and subject to moderate credit risk and as such may possess certain speculative characteristics.